Bloom's Taxonomy: summary and use

 Bloom’s Taxonomy is a cognitive model explaining the levels of thinking seen as important to the process of learning.
 It was developed in 1956 by Benjamin Bloom and a team of educators.

 In 2001, a number of changes were made to Bloom’s original taxonomy.
-This updated version is often referred to as the 'revised taxonomy'.
+This updated version is often referred to as the 'revised taxonomy', and this is the one used in the examples below.
 The revised taxonomy ranges from lower-level thinking abilities to higher-order thinking abilities, and has six components: